 - Aulanko Nature Reserve is part of the Vanajavesi National Landscape.

-- Visitors can see Olavinlinna Castle and the Pihlajavesi National Landscape in Pihlajavesi Nature Reserve.
+- Visitors can see Olavinlinna Castle and the Pihlajavesi National Landscape in Pihlajavesi Nature Reserve (in Finnish).

 - Punkaharju Nature Reserve has been a popular tourist destination for over 200 years already.

 - The views in Koli National Park are the most famous in Finnish art.

 - Kermajärvi Nature Reserve (in Finnish) and Kolovesi National Park are part of the Heinävesi Trail National Landscape.

 - The Kvarken National Landscape has several conservation areas within it.

 - Hailuoto is known for its fishing villages and for the land lift coastline along the Bothnian Bay.